cal-poly-csc530-2214/program-analysis-using-constraints-ziweiwu/README.md

 --------------------------------------

 And then I got stuck on what to do next for half an hour before I gave up.
+I tried to look up logic on Wikipedia to try to figure out how to turn it all into ORs with "... >= 0" so that I could use Farkas' Lemma on it.